What is process?

 After compilation obj file is created

-This ELF file has (.text=CS, .data & .rodata = DS and others)
+ELF(Executable and linking format) format.
+This ELF file has (.text=CS, .data & .rodata = DS and others) This

-This file is loaded in memory which creates Memory layout of the process.
+file is loaded in memory which creates Memory layout of the process.

-| <------DATA SEGMENT (static, global) -----------> |
+| |<------DATA SEGMENT (static, global) -----------> |

 [Kernel] Process-2 |[STACK] shared_libraries {PTR-To-HEAP} {Uninitialized_BSS} {Initialized DS} [TEXT/CODE SEGMENT]|